 According to the article, there are over 200 major firms still snapping up inventory en masse, keeping inventory that much tighter and creating that much more competition for individual buyers.

-These firms are bullish on housing b/c they can’t find better yields in other investment sectors and b/c these very sophisticated firms believe housing remains a great bet (something that should encourage all buyers).
+These firms are bullish on housing because they can’t find better yields in other investment sectors and because these very sophisticated firms believe housing remains a great bet (something that should encourage all buyers).

 BLAME THE FED

 So – should we be really mad at these funds for keeping inventory so much tighter (at least in the southern states where they focus)?